hunkim98/react-alert-with-buttons/README.md

 // index.js
 import React from 'react'
 import { render } from 'react-dom'
-import { AlertProvider } from '@hunkim98/react-alert-with-buttons'
+import { AlertProvider } from 'react-alert-with-buttons'
 import App from './App'